nightscout/trio-docs/docs/EN/operate/build.md

 ### Build Errors

-Should you encounter any build issues, please have a look at the [LoopDocs Build](https://loopkit.github.io/loopdocs/build/build_errors/) errors page.
-Not everything on that page is relevant for building Open-iAPS, but many potential issues will likely be covered there.
-You will also get useful advice about what info to provide if you need to ask for help.
-When you have identified the error message(s), please use the search tool in LoopDocs to see if your error is mentioned.
+If you encounter any build issues, please look at the [LoopDocs Build](https://loopkit.github.io/loopdocs/build/build_errors/) errors page.
+Only some things on that page are relevant for building Open-iAPS, but many potential issues will likely be covered there.
+You will also get helpful advice about what info to provide if you need to ask for help.
+When you have identified the error message(s), you can use the search tool in LoopDocs to see if your error is mentioned.

 If you need it, you are most likely to get help in one of these groups:

 * [Discord: Open-iAPS channel](https://discord.gg/ptkk2Y264Z)
 * [Facebook group: Open-iAPS](https://www.facebook.com/groups/1351938092206709)
-* Facebook groups like “Loop and Learn” and “Looped” may become useful too, but these groups are still mostly focused on Loop
+* Facebook groups like “Loop and Learn” and “Looped” primarily focus on Loop but will offer support when able.

 ### xDrip4iOS or Glucose Direct as CGM Source